 The World War II brought many things; pain, anger, anguish, separation being one of those.
 While wars are usually associated with winners, but when you think about the net gain, it’s always a loss.
 Everyone had a story to tell from the world wars but not necessarily every story had war in it.
-Somewhere it was a love story dying within the war and sometimes it was the painful letter of a soldier writing but unable to send it home.
-Going back to the history to curate a list of the best WW2 movies, opened few scars for us but for most of the time, it was those stories which emphatically celebrated the feeling that made us what we actually were: Humans.
+Sometimes it was a love story dying within the war and sometimes it was the painful letter of a soldier writing but unable to send it home.
+Going back to the history to curate a list of the best WW2 movies opened few scars for us but for most of the time, it was those stories which emphatically celebrated the feeling that made us what we actually were: Humans.

 Perhaps you won’t find a ‘Guns of Navarone’ or a ‘Where Eagles Dare’ mentioned here but instead what we have found from the pages of history, intertwined with fiction, are the greatest stories told during the World War II.
 With that said, here is the list of top World War 2 movies of all time.
-You can watch several of these best World War II movies on Hulu or Amazon Prime.
+You can watch several of these best World War II movies on Netflix, Hulu or Amazon Prime.

 25. Fury (2014)

 ‘Fury’ is a different kind of war film, primarily in its setting in the waning days of WWII, its treatment, its message, and even the group of soldiers it deals with, and most importantly, the bonding and camaraderie between them.
-However, let me warn you at the onset, ‘Fury’ is ugly violent and grotesque, and I’m still not sure of the intensity that was intended to send the spoils of war message home.
+However, let me warn you at the onset, ‘Fury’ is ugly, violent and grotesque, and I’m still not sure of the intensity that was intended to send the spoils of war message home.
 Since the film is made almost seven decades after the events of WWII conspired, it inherently has a ‘modern’ treatment, more so at the hands of director David Ayer whose filmography depicts something similar.

 ‘Fury’ in the film is the nickname of a battle tank that the team uses to traverse through battle hit areas of Germany, but the hazards the team faces while deep in there, how the inexperience of one new recruit proves fatal for the team, and how the team chooses to react to it form the most interesting bits of the film.
 Needless to say, the film rides through easily on Brad Pitt’s steely persona and charm, but the performances of Shia LaBeouf, Logan Lerman, Michael Peña, Jon Bernthal, and Jason Isaacs ably support this gritty war film.